gev2002/react-native-vision-camera-barcodes-scanner/README.md

     Works With React Native Vision Camera.
     Works for Both Cameras.
     Works Fast.
-    Works With Android 🤖 and IOS.📱
+    Works With Android 🤖 and iOS .
     Writen With Kotlin and Swift.

 ## 💡 Usage